-This past December, Alpha Omega Clinic welcomed Marie Aleman, a Licensed Graduate Professional Counselor, to our Bethesda, Maryland office.
+This past December, Alpha Omega Clinic welcomed Marie Aleman, a Licensed Graduate Professional Counsellor, to our Bethesda, Maryland office.
 Marie is passionate about integrating psychology and Catholic anthropology in order to restore hope and healing to suffering clients.
-Her specialties include couples counseling, parenting skills training, and child-centered play therapy.
+Her specialities include couples counselings, parenting skills training, and child-centered play therapy.
 She utilizes a combination of cognitive-behavioral, psychodynamic, and interpersonal techniques in order to meet the particular needs of each client.

 Marie is passionate about couples counseling and utilizes Relationship Enhancement Therapy, designed specifically for couples work.
 With RE, couples are able to empathetically listen to their partners to a greater extent and learn how to communicate their feelings and needs in a more effective manner, in a manner that does not make the other partner feel attacked, she says.
 Marie also offers feedback sessions for couples who have completed the FOCCUS inventory for marriage preparation.